-The other xp.cnf command allows the user to flash kiosk mode configuration files (normally found in the boot/navio directory for Navio or boot/.netscape directory for Netscape) into the flash ROM option:
+The following xp.cnf command allows the user to flash the configuration files (normally found in the . . . tekxp/boot/.netscape directory for Netscape) into the flash ROM option:

 '''

-flash_feature NAVIO_CONFIG_FILES

 flash_feature NETSCAPE_CONFIG_FILES

 '''

-(The last command applies to both Netscape and Netscape_Lite.)
+(This command applies to both Netscape and Netscape_Lite.)

-Typically, you would flash the files listed in Table 2-10 only when there is no available host computer to boot from and you want the browser to operate solely from flash memory.
-The total approximate size of the Navio configuration files is 400K, 160K compressed.
-The size of the Netscape configuration files is 458K uncompressed, 84K compressed.
+Typically, you would flash the files listed in Table 3-2 only when there is no available host computer to boot from and you want the browser to operate solely from flash memory.
+The total approximate size of the Netscape configuration files is 458K uncompressed, 84K compressed.